 - Vanilla extract

 Here’s a look at the basic steps involved in making this recipe.
-For the full information, CLICK HERE.
+Scroll down to the bottom of this post for the full instructions.

 - Mash the banana until very smooth with a fork.
 Measure out.